eungbean/Yelp-clone/README.md

-This project was tutorial with [Codecademy](https://www.codecademy.com).
+This project was tutorial with [Codecademy: Create a Front-End App with React](https://www.codecademy.com/learn/paths/build-web-apps-with-react) Course.

 ## Available Scripts